José Ángel Rojo

 José Ángel Rojo Arroitia (born 19 March 1948) is a Spanish former professional footballer who played as a midfielder.

-He played 192 La Liga matches over nine seasons, scoring a combined 14 goals for Athletic Bilbao and Racing de Santander.
+He played 192 La Liga matches over nine seasons, totalling 14 goals for Athletic Bilbao and Racing de Santander.

 Club career

-Athletic
+Athletic Bilbao

 Born in Bilbao, Biscay (Basque Country), Rojo joined the youth system of hometown club Athletic Bilbao in his last year as a junior.
 He made his senior debut with neighbouring SD Indautxu, being loaned twice to the Segunda División team and being relegated as many times; he also played in this competition with the former's reserves, again dropping down a level in the 1969–70 season after losing a play-off against Villarreal CF.

-Aged 22, Rojo was definitely promoted to the first team before the start of the following campaign.
-By that time his elder brother José Francisco ('Txetxu') was already an established member of the line-up, and therefore the younger sibling was usually referred to administratively as Rojo II.
-José Ángel made his debut in La Liga on 24 January 1971 when he came on as a late substitute in a 2–1 away victory against Real Zaragoza, and he went on to start six further league games for Ronnie Allen's team, adding four appearances in the Copa del Generalísimo.
+Rojo was definitely promoted to the first team aged 22, before the start of the following campaign.
+By that time, his elder brother José Francisco was already an established member of the line-up, and therefore the younger sibling was usually referred to administratively as Rojo II.
+José Ángel made his debut in La Liga on 24 January 1971 when he came on as a late substitute in a 2–1 away victory over Real Zaragoza, and he went on to start six further league games for Ronnie Allen's team, adding four appearances in the Copa del Generalísimo.

-In 1971–72 Rojo began to feature regularly for Athletic, and made his European debut against Southampton, featuring the full 90 minutes in the 1–2 away loss in the UEFA Cup.
-The following season he contributed with 37 appearances in all competitions, helping the side to ninth place in the league and victory in the domestic cup, with the player appearing in the final in Madrid, a 2–0 defeat of CD Castellón.
+In 1971–72 Rojo began to feature regularly for Athletic, and made his European debut against Southampton, featuring the full 90 minutes in the 2–1 away loss in the UEFA Cup.
+The following season he contributed 37 appearances in all competitions, helping the side to ninth place in the league and victory in the domestic cup, with the player taking the field in the final in Madrid, a 2–0 defeat of CD Castellón.